 What is the ePrivacy Regulation?

-The Regulation (officially: Regulation of the European Parliament and of the Council concerning the respect for private life and the protection of personal data in electronic communications) was first introduced by the European Commission in 2017 to reinforce “trust and security in the Digital Single Market” and is designed to replace the ePrivacy Directive (the Privacy and Electronic Communications Directive (Directive 2002/58/EC), which was implemented in the UK by the Privacy and Electronic Communications Regulation (PECR) in 2003.
+The Regulation (officially: Regulation of the European Parliament and of the Council concerning the respect for private life and the protection of personal data in electronic communications) was first introduced by the European Commission in 2017 to reinforce “trust and security in the Digital Single Market”.
+It is designed to replace the ePrivacy Directive (the Privacy and Electronic Communications Directive (Directive 2002/58/EC), which was implemented in the UK by the Privacy and Electronic Communications Regulation (PECR) in 2003.

 The ePrivacy Regulation is seen as a crucial part of the EU’s modernisation of EU-wide privacy rules, together with the General Data Protection Regulation (GDPR).

 Generally speaking, the ePrivacy Regulation focusses on ensuring the privacy and security of all data transferred via electronic means.
-Thus, the subject matter of the ePrivacy Regulation is broader than of the GDPR and aims to govern all “electronic communications data”, including:
+Thus, the subject matter of the ePrivacy Regulation is broader than that of the GDPR and aims to govern all “electronic communications data”, including:

 - any information concerning the content transmitted, and

 - information exchanged to transmit, distribute or enable the exchange of electronic communications content, such as geographical location data and electronic communications metadata.